-The Adjunct Faculty Council
+Our Adjunct Faculty Council is Unique

-Please consult the bylaws of the Council on the this website under Adjunct Faculty Governance or www.stthomas.edu/adjunctcouncil
+For further information about the AFC, please consult the bylaws of the Council on the this website under Adjunct Faculty Governance or www.stthomas.edu/adjunctcouncil